HBO Max: The 23 Best Movies to Watch

 West Side Story (2021)

-Yep, you heard that right.
-Steven Spielberg's reimagining of the classic musical has triumphantly leapt and twirled its way onto HBO Max -- just in time for you to fit it in before the Academy Awards.
-The film is up for best picture and six other Oscars.
+Steven Spielberg's reimagining of the classic musical has triumphantly leapt and twirled its way onto HBO Max.
+The film scored seven Academy Award nominations and Ariana DeBose won best supporting actress for her role as Anita.
 Young Tony (Ansel Elgort) and Maria (Rachel Zegler) cross paths at a high school dance and begin a forbidden love affair, escalating tensions between two rival gangs.
 Eye-catching musical numbers and stunning production design transport viewers to 1950s New York.
 The film darkens in its second half, but with Spielberg at the helm, you'll willingly absorb it all.

 In the Heights (2021)